raspy135/Qun-mk2/README.md

 7 | LFO TUNE.
 LFO modulation to tune.
 8 | LFO WIDTH.
 LFO modulation to pulse width.

-#### PWM (Pulse width modulation)
+#### Pulse Width Modulation (PWM)

-Qun supports PWM modulation, and it reacts normally for Square wave, and it affects to other waveshapes as well.
+Qun supports PWM.
+It affects Square wave oscillations normally: changing the duration of the pulse of the wave.
+It affects other waveshapes in the following ways:

-- Triangle: Add harmonics as well as DC bias
+- Triangle: Adds harmonics as well as DC bias
-- Granular: Playing position changed
+- Granular: Changes playing position
-- Sine: Wavefolding for harmonics
+- Sine: Adds wavefolding for harmonics

 ### PRM:MIX